abhijeetkrishna/cephalic-furrow-theory/README.md

 # Cephalic Furrow Theory

-This repository contains the theory part of the cephalic furrow project, including the code, scripts, and notebooks required to run the simulations, analyse and plot the data, as well as smaller data files.
-Larger data files are available in the Zenodo snapshots.
+This repository contains the theory part of the cephalic furrow project.
+It includes the code, scripts, and notebooks required to run the simulations, perform downstream analyses, and plot the data.
+The output data of simulations are large and not tracked in this repository, but are available on Zenodo (doi:[10.5281/zenodo.7784906](https://doi.org/10.5281/zenodo.7784906)).

 For the main repository of the cephalic furrow project see [@bruvellu/cephalic-furrow](https://github.com/bruvellu/cephalic-furrow).